Medically reviewed by Drugs.com. Last updated on Aug 25, 2022.

-Neck pain is a common complaint.
-Neck muscles can be strained from poor posture — whether it's leaning over your computer or hunching over your workbench.
+Neck pain is common.
+Poor posture — whether from leaning over a computer or hunching over a workbench — strains neck muscles.
 Osteoarthritis also is a common cause of neck pain.

 Rarely, neck pain can be a symptom of a more serious problem.
-Seek medical care if your neck pain is accompanied by numbness or loss of strength in your arms or hands or if you have shooting pain into your shoulder or down your arm.
+Seek medical care for neck pain with numbness or loss of strength in the arms or hands or for pain that shoots into a shoulder or down an arm.

 - Muscle tightness and spasms